Merlin Hull

-Merlin Gray Hull (December 18, 1870 – May 17, 1953) was a lawyer, a newspaper publisher, and a member of the United States House of Representatives from Wisconsin.
+Merlin Gray Hull (December 18, 1870 – May 17, 1953) was an American politician, lawyer, and newspaper publisher who served as a member of the United States House of Representatives from Wisconsin.
+Hull first served as a Republican in the 7th district from 1929 until 1931, after being defeated for re-nomination in 1930.
+He later served as a Progressive in the 9th district from 1935 until 1946, when he rejoined the Republican party and served as representative until his death in 1953.

-Born in Farina, Illinois to John and Adelia Hull, Merlin Hull was a graduate of Gale College, De Pauw University, and Columbian University (now The George Washington University Law School).
+Born in Farina, Illinois to John and Adelia Hull, Merlin Hull was a graduate of Gale College, De Pauw University, and Columbian University (now George Washington University Law School).
 He was admitted to the bar in 1894 and commenced practice in Black River Falls.
-He served as publisher of the Jackson County Journal from 1904 to 1926 and of the merged Banner-Journal for the rest of his life (1926–1953).
+He served as publisher of the Jackson County Journal from 1904 to 1926 and of the merged Banner-Journal for the rest of his life.
 He served as district attorney of Jackson County from 1907 to 1909; he was a Republican member of the Wisconsin State Assembly from 1909 to 1915, serving as speaker in the 1913-15 session; he was elected Secretary of State in 1916, serving until 1921.

 Hull was first elected (as a Republican) to the Seventy-first Congress in 1928.
 He represented Wisconsin's 7th congressional district.
 He was an unsuccessful candidate for renomination in 1930 and an unsuccessful independent candidate in 1932.
 In 1934, Hull was once again elected to the House of Representatives this time as part of the Seventy-fourth Congress.
 He was elected as a member of the Progressive Party and represented Wisconsin's 9th congressional district.
 He was reelected to this post for the succeeding nine congresses, as a member of the Progressive Party for the first six and after the disbanding of the Wisconsin Progressive Party, as a Republican to the other four, serving continuously from January 3, 1935, until his death from pulmonary complications following surgery in La Crosse, Wisconsin on May 17, 1953.